syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/django-server-custom-binding.md

 For a complete working implementation of this example, refer the [GitHub](https://github.com/SyncfusionExamples/ej2-angular-grid-samples/tree/master/connecting-to-backends/syncfusion-angular-grid-custom-binding-with-django-server) repository.

-The application now offers a reliable, scalable solution for managing book lending records with a robust Django REST API on Microsoft SQL Server and a Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid front end.
+The application now offers a reliable, scalable solution for managing book lending records with a robust Django REST API on Microsoft SQL Server and a Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid front end.

 ## See also